Weasyl/weasyl/pyramid.md

  * Views should either make a new response or raise an exception.
  * The session tween sets and clears some cookies
- * Other cookies are set around SFW mode.
+ * (DONE: there are new methods to do this now) Other cookies are set around SFW mode.
 Handle these with a response callback.
    - If we want to do this, however, we have to play nice with exceptions and exception views or they won't be called.
-   - If we add a finalize response callback, it's called regardless of whether an exception was raised or not.
+   - (WONTFIX: Finalize callbacks seem to have poor access to response objects) If we add a finalize response callback, it's called regardless of whether an exception was raised or not.
 Probably easiest.

 Tests to do
 -----------